sqmk/chump/README.md

 Chump supports the entire Pushover.net API.
 The client offers convenience methods that correspond to each Pushover.net endpoint.

+As documented earlier, all client methods that send a command return a **Promise**.

 ### .verifyUser

 Verify that a user (and optionally, the user's device) exists on Pushover.net